vietnoy/movie_recommendation/README.md

 ## Project Overview

-This project is designed to recommend movies based on cosine similarity between different movies' features.
-By comparing attributes such as genres, keywords, cast, and crew, the system suggests movies that are closest in content and style to the selected movie.
+This project is designed to recommend movies based on euclidean distance between different movies' features.
+By comparing attributes such as genres, actors' name and director's name, the system suggests movies that are closest in content and style to the selected movie.

 ### Key Features
 - **Content-Based Filtering**: Recommends similar movies based on their content.